Skip to main content

 • Form of expression beyond words

-hand holding a pencil and drawing during an art therapy class
+hand holding a paint brush in front of a painting during art therapy

 This supportive art therapy group is designed for adults seeking a creative outlet to foster emotional expression, relaxation, and personal resilience.
 Through guided art-making experiences, participants will explore a variety of materials and techniques that encourage self-reflection, stress reduction, and inner strength.